ScenarioFactory/Specflow-Samples/README.md

 Scenario: Create new customer
 	Given there are no customers named 'Jane Jones'

-	When I create a new customer with the following details
+	When I create a new customer in AutoWorkshop with the following details
 	| Title | Name       | Address Line 1   | Address Line 2 | Address Line 3 | Postcode | Phone        |
 	| Mrs   | Jane Jones | 72 Acacia Avenue | Shepherds Bush | London         | W12 8QT  | 07575 456789 |